MichaelClerx/making-figures/2-3-more-drawing.md

 ![img](./figures-2/markov-1.jpg)

-We'll start with the text in a 10pt font.
+Start by adding the text in a 10pt font (using a separate text object for every label).
-This gives us a sense of scale!
+This gives us a sense of scale.

 ![img](./figures-2/markov-2.png)